Gree’s VR VC fund rebrands to add AR and mixed reality

 Gree VR Capital, a venture investment division of Japan’s mobile game publisher Gree, has completed its first fund for virtual reality investments and is rebranding so that it can invest in the broader augmented reality and mixed reality sectors.

-Gree invested $18.3 million into 14 VR startups and three augmented reality companies in its first fund, which is now closed.
-The second San Francisco-based fund will be known as the GFR Fund, which will invest in a variety of sectors going forward.
+Gree invested $18.3 million in 14 VR startups and three augmented reality companies in its first fund, which is now closed.
+The second San Francisco-based fund will be known as the GFR Fund and will invest in a variety of sectors going forward.

-The original Gree VR Capital fund was established in April 2016, and it invested in companies such as Littlstar, VR Chat, Spaces, and Immersv.
+The original Gree VR Capital fund was established in April 2016 and has invested in companies such as Littlstar, VR Chat, Spaces, and Immersv.

 “We are committed to providing the expertise and guidance needed to help our portfolio companies interact with other investors, and drive strategic partnerships with U.S. and Asian corporations that can help them grow and succeed,” said Teppei Tsutsui, CEO and managing director of Gree VR Capital, in a statement.
 “Based on our observations of the emerging AR market, we are looking closely at consumer mainstream as well as enterprise applications such as AR Cloud, navigation, advertising, social media, and consumer content via smartphones or AR glasses.”

 To date, the GFR Fund has invested in 17 early stage companies, based primarily in the North American VR/AR/MR market.
-Going forward, the fund is actively seeking AR startup companies for investment, with a particular focus on mobile AR platforms, AR Cloud, consumer AR applications, and enterprise AR including AR glasses.
+Now the fund is actively seeking AR startup companies for investment, with a particular focus on mobile AR platforms, AR Cloud, consumer AR applications, and enterprise AR, including AR glasses.

-“GFR invested in our [first round] round and has been instrumental in helping our company grow both in the U.S. and Asia,” said Tony Muravero, CEO of Littlstar, a VR content network and one of GFR’s portfolio companies, in a statement.
+“GFR invested in our [first round] round and has been instrumental in helping our company grow both in the U.S. and Asia,” said Tony Mugavero, CEO of Littlstar, a VR content network and one of GFR’s portfolio companies, in a statement.
 “They brought us to Japan in 2016 and introduced us to nearly a dozen accredited investors, helped us secure Sony and others as new investors, and lined up a speaking engagement for us at the Japan VR Summit.
 The connections and visibility that GFR was able to bring to us has been critical in making Littlstar the success that it is and has afforded us the opportunity to expand into new markets.”

-Other investments for the Gree VR Capital fund include Insidemaps, YBVR, Immersv, Experiment 7, TheWaveVR, Sturfee, InsiteVR, Streem, DottyAR, Upload and Torch3D.
+Other investments for the Gree VR Capital fund include Insidemaps, YBVR, Immersv, Experiment 7, TheWaveVR, Sturfee, InsiteVR, Streem, DottyAR, Upload, and Torch 3D.

 In addition to Gree, the original fund’s limited partners included Colopl VR Fund, Mixi, Maruhan, Yahoo Japan, and Akatsuki.